daihang16/nubeamdedup/README.md

 # nubeam-dedup
-Removing exact PCR duplicates for sequencing reads. **Currently we do not offer license.
-Use the tool or copy source code by author's permission only**.
+Removing exact PCR duplicates for sequencing reads.
 ## Compiling:
 ### Dependency
 `zlib` is required to compile.
 To install `zlib`, run the following commands: